ARodasAlfredo/ARodasAlfredo/README.md

 # 👋 Hello, I'm Alfredo Rodas

-Full Stack Developer with 1 year of experience as a Front End Developer at LinkIT, an IT talent recruitment agency.
-Specialized in Javascript and React with knowledge in Typescript and Redux.
-Experience in a team of 7 developers has allowed me to develop leadership, active listening, and self-directed learning skills.
-My native English and advanced Spanish, paired with the knowledge gained from my professional degree in marketing and international business, help me communicate with collaborators from diverse profiles and professional areas.
+I am a Full Stack Developer specialized in JavaScript and React with experience in TypeScript and Redux.
+My native English and advanced Spanish, combined with the knowledge I gained from my professional degree in marketing and business, help me communicate with collaborators from diverse backgrounds and professional areas.

 ## 🚀 Featured Projects